Milton (CDP), Vermont

 Milton is an unincorporated village within the town of Milton in Chittenden County, Vermont, United States.
 The village disincorporated in 2003 and became a census-designated place (CDP) in 2008.
-As of the 2020 census the population was 3,804, out of a population of 10,723 for the entire town.
+As of the 2020 census the population was 3,804, out of a population of 10,723 people for the entire town.

 Geography

 Milton is located in the east part of the town of Milton along the Lamoille River at the outlet of Arrowhead Mountain Lake.
 The river drops more than 100 ft in elevation over ledges in the western part of the CDP.
 U.S. Route 7 passes through the center of town, leading north 13 mi to St. Albans and south 16 mi to Burlington.

 According to the United States Census Bureau, the Milton CDP has a total area of 3.7 sqkm, of which 3.6 sqkm is land and 0.1 sqkm, or 2.90%, is water.